ĢƵios

 • Direct all financial and accounting activities in accordance with College Treasurer guidelines and State Board of Trustees policies, ensuring robust budgetary controls that keep campus operations within established financial targets.

-• Lead Business Office functions encompassing purchasing, budgeting, accounts receivable, fixed asset management, and procurement processes, maintaining strict compliance with College purchasing policies.
+• Directs Business Office functions encompassing purchasing, budgeting, accounts receivable, fixed asset management, and procurement processes, maintaining strict compliance with College purchasing policies.

 • Represent the campuses in Board of Trustee meetings by delivering clear, data-driven financial presentations.

-• Manage and execute special projects as requested by the Vice President of Financial Planning and Management, driving progress aligned with College objectives.
+• Manage and execute special projects as requested by the Vice President of Financial Planning and Management and Chancellor, driving progress aligned with College objectives.

 This list is not exhaustive; other duties logically associated with this position may be assigned.
 All responsibilities are performed within FERPA guidelines, applicable regulatory requirements, and professional standards.